 Outstanding admissions documents, contact Graduate Admissions, 410-617-5020.

 When can I begin using GWR?

-GWR opens/closes on the dates/times listed below; however, access is available approximately one week prior to the opening of GWR for you to preselect courses.
+GWR opens/closes on the dates/times listed below; however, access is available approximately two weeks prior to the opening of GWR for you to plan courses.

 Registrations mailed-in prior to the opening of registration are not processed until 7 a.m., according to opening dates listed above.
 Registration requests made after the end dates above must be submitted in person prior to the end of Late Registration.